therapy for LGBTQ professionals looking to get out survival mode and discover their authentic selves

-Internal Family Systems Therapy in Pittsburgh & Online Across PA
+Internal Family Systems Therapy in Pittsburgh, PA

 Internal Family Systems (IFS) recognizes that your mind contains multiple “parts’” that impact your daily life and well-being.
 Parts can show up as emotions, beliefs, memories, or even bodily sensations.
 At the center of your inner world is your core self, the calm part of you that serves as your wisdom.